Kayak Sailing at Richards Lake

 After the Duct Tape Paddleboard project failure, I went about looking for some other means to be able to float along the water of the lake 500 meters from home.
-After several hours of research and debating commercial options, this is what I decide upon: a Sevylor Fiji inflatable kayak.
+After several hours of research and debating commercial options, this is what I decided upon: a Sevylor Fiji inflatable kayak.

 What drew me to this French-designed water vessel?
 All of the following: